daniel-isidro/hot_n_pop_song_machine/README.md

 ![Metrics](https://github.com/daniel-isidro/hot_n_pop_song_machine/blob/master/media/metrics.png)

-We found that this new model performed better when predicting negatives than the first model (which used a balanced dataset), meaning **more precision and less recall predicting negatives** (positives f1-score up from 0.90 to 0.93).
-But at the same time the new model **lost a lot of predictive power on the positives** (negatives f1-score dropped to 0.80 from 0.90).
+This time, a **Random Forest** model got better metrics, in principle, than the model of the balanced dataset.
+We found that this new model performed better when predicting negatives than the first model (which used a balanced dataset), meaning **more precision and less recall predicting negatives** (positives f1-score up from 0.90 to 0.94).
+But at the same time the new model **lost a lot of predictive power on the positives** (positives f1-score dropped from 0.91 to 0.80).

 1st model - XGBoost metrics with **balanced** dataset:

 ```
+AUC - Test Set: 95.67%
+Logloss: 3.43
+accuracy score: 0.901

             precision    recall  f1-score   support

 0.0             0.93      0.87      0.90      1550